 Larry Ingeneri earned a Bachelor’s degree from the US Naval Academy and served on submarines from 1982-1986 before earning an MBA from the Harvard Business School.
 Between 1988 and 1985, Larry was a Vice President for Corporate Finance at the Salomon Brothers Bank in New York.
 He then joined the senior management team which restructured Ascom Timeplex.
 Between 1996 and 2002, Larry served as Chief Financial Officer at the COLT Telecom Group in London, with operations in 13 countries and revenue of $1.5 billion.
 Between 2003 and 2015 he served as Chief Financial Officer at MindSHIFT Technologies, an IT service provider based in Waltham, Massachusetts.
 The company was sold to Ricoh Americas Holding Inc in 2014.

-Karen, a Brazilian national, graduated from The University of California, Santa Barbara with a BA degree – Major in Global Studies and Minor in History.
+Karen, a Brazilian national, served as Executive Director at AP between 2018 and 2019, before stepping down to join the AP Board and move back to the UK.
+Karen graduated from The University of California, Santa Barbara with a BA degree – Major in Global Studies and Minor in History.
 Her work with The Advocacy Project started in 2015 when she interned as a Development Assistant.
-Now her responsibilities include administration, fundraising, and human resources.
-Karen also coordinates the fellowship program and supervises the interns in the DC office.
+As Executive Director of AP Karen's responsibilities covered administration, fundraising, partnerships, human resources and fellowship program.
+Karen now lives in the UK where she works in the Private Sector.
 Email: firstname.lastname@example.org

 Iain has an extensive background working with civil society in countries in conflict.
 He was a Geneva-based correspondent for the London-based Guardian and International Herald Tribune (1976-1987); authored a book on the disappearances in Argentina; fronted several BBC documentaries; served as spokesperson for the UNHCR operation in Cambodia (1992) and the UN humanitarian operation in Haiti (2004); served as a Senior Fellow at the US Institute of Peace (1996-7); and conducted missions to Rwanda and Bosnia for the UN, USAID and UNHCR.
-He is currently an adjunct professor at Georgetown’s School of Foreign Service, where he teaches human rights.
+He recently stepped down as an adjunct professor at Georgetown’s School of Foreign Service, where he taught human rights.
 Email: email@example.com